aaronk83/obsidian-vault-backup-local/README.md

 This project is licensed under the [MIT License](./LICENSE).
 You’re free to use, modify, and distribute this code for personal or commercial purposes, as long as you include attribution to **Aaron Kagan**.
+If you use this plugin as a base or reference for your own, please include a credit or link back to this repository.

 ## Contributing